The Nature Track in Wentworth Falls

 Bullimah Spur Track in Bouddi National Park

-The Bullimah Spur Track is a short but exciting bushwalking trail in Bouddi National Park on the Central Coast that leads to a beautiful ocean-facing lookout.
+The Bullimah Spur Track is a short bushwalking trail in Bouddi National Park on the Central Coast, leading to a scenic ocean-facing lookout.

-It’s a relatively easy walk starting from the Maitland Bay Information Centre, suitable for all ages and fitness levels, with more walks and lookouts nearby to make a day of it.
+Starting from the Maitland Bay Information Centre, this relatively easy walk is suitable for all ages and fitness levels, with other walks and lookouts nearby if you’d like to make a day of it.

 Read more